nienkedekker/what.pm/improvements.md

 # Other
 - Fix TODOs in error-handling.ts
-- Search-form.tsx is too big
+- Search-form.tsx is too big; split it up